indigos33k3r/PlanetBuilder/README.rst

 where NEWPLANET is the name of the new planet you want to create.
 The script will create a new directory called NEWPLANET, download Planet code into it and configure the directory for use.

+Note that PlanetBuilder is now using my fork of the PlanetPlanet code.

 Specify the feeds you want to aggregate in NEWPLANET/fancy/config.ini

 To refresh the feed you can now run the script : NEWPLANET/refresh.sh